Business

 • Updates and patching.
 When a CVE drops, managed instances are patched across the fleet.
 No scrambling to download, test, and deploy fixes.

 ClawTrust is one such option.
 We provide dedicated, isolated infrastructure for each agent with zero-trust security applied automatically.
 Every agent runs on its own dedicated VPS with zero public ports, LUKS2 disk encryption, Docker sandboxing, and credential isolation through an encrypted vault.
+For a full cost breakdown of managed versus self-hosted over time, see managed vs. self-hosted OpenClaw.

 Three plans cover the range of use cases: